ModelEarth/data-pipeline/timelines/training/naics/README.md

 ### 3.)
 Sijia - Append 0 or 1 to the last column.

-Look at the prior process to document aspects to predict.

-We can use county demographic attributes like education and poverty.
+Document what poverty quanitifier was previously use to set the y value to 0 or 1.

-County demographic attributes can be fetched from the Google Data Commons API.
+County demographic attributes can be fetched from the Google Data Commons API for population, education levels, income levels.

 ---
 <br>